 We get a lot of questions from current and prospective students about the Massachusetts real estate license test.
 How many questions is it?
 How do I pass?
 Where do I take it?
 There aren't any obvious places to get that information, so let's clear things up.

 First, before we talk about the real estate test, let's cover the basic steps to get your MA real estate license.
 Getting your real estate license in Massachusetts is a three step process:

 Take the 40 hour real estate class at a licensed MA real estate school (that's us!).
 Massachusetts requires that real estate license candidates take the 40 hour pre-license class before taking real estate license exam.
 The classes cover everything you need to know to pass your real estate test and become a salesperson or broker.
 We offer the full class online, and you can take it either on demand any time or live streaming with an instructor.

 Pass the real estate test.
 This is what we're going to talk about in this post.
-The 40 hour class entitles you to sit for the license test (without the class, you can't sit for the test - Massachusetts doesn't allow you to get your license without completing the real estate class with a licensed school).
+The 40 hour class entitles you to apply for and take the license test (without the class, you can't sit for the test - Massachusetts doesn't allow you to get your license without completing the real estate class with a licensed school).
 Briefly, the MA real estate license test is 120 questions, and you need to score at least a 70% to pass the test.

 Get your real estate license.
 Seriously, that's it.
 After you pass the exam, you'll receive your license on the spot.
 Tada!
 You're a real estate agent!